syncfusion-content/asp.net-core-docs/aspnet-core/Getting-Started-Mac.md

   ![](getting-started-images-mac/img7.png)

-N> Recommended to install the **Bower package watcher** extension will helps to load the packages automatically whenever save the **bower.json** file.
+> Recommended to install the **Bower package watcher** extension will helps to load the packages automatically whenever save the **bower.json** file.

-* Now refer our Syncfusion package **Syncfusion.EJ.MVC** into your application for our components deployment.
+* Now refer our Syncfusion package **Syncfusion.EJ.AspNet.Core** into your application for our components deployment.
 The packages configuration & installation guidelines will be documented [here](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-install-and-configuration#confuguring-syncfusion-nuget-packages-from-command-line-in-linuxmac).

 * Now open your **project.json** file to specify our assembly packages.

   ![](getting-started-images-mac/img8.png)

+> The package **"Syncfusion.EJ.MVC"** renamed into **"Syncfusion.EJ.AspNet.Core"** from Volume 3, 2016 (14.3.0.49) release.

 * Open **_viewimports.cshtml** file from the views folder and add the following namespace for components references and Tag Helper support.